-Maidi et al. [6] proposed a new method of pose estimation algorithm, which enabled them to map virtual objects seamlessly onto real-world surfaces in the captured image.
-Pose estimation is highly important to Augmented Reality, due to the fact that virtual content have to be aligned seamlessly to the real environment.
-Pose estimation remains to be one of the most challenging problems in Computer Vision and Augmented Reality, in achieving results accurately and quickly.
-This paper focused on their new pose estimation algorithm that combines the Extended Kalman Filter algorithm with an analytical algorithm, for mapping 2D points relative to the image coordinates on the image plane to 3D points in the world coordinates of a detected real-world object in world space.
-They proposed to use the analytical algorithm to first compute the initial parameters to guess the pose, and then iterate for the Extended Kalman Filter to converge to the correct pose [6].
-This enables the Extended Kalman Filter to converge correctly and achieve optimum solution for pose estimation.
+Rather than purely tracking and detecting real-world objects, Maidi et al. [6] proposed a new method of pose estimation algorithm, and presented a way of using it to merge virtual objects seamlessly with real-world surfaces.
+Pose estimation is highly important to Augmented Reality, due to the fact that the virtual content has to be aligned seamlessly to the real environment, but computing it accurately and efficiently remains to be one of the most challenging problems in Computer Vision and Augmented Reality.
+This paper focused on their new pose estimation algorithm that combines the Extended Kalman Filter algorithm with an analytical algorithm. for mapping 2D points relative to the image coordinates on the image plane to 3D points in the world coordinates of a detected real-world object in world space.
+They proposed to use an analytical algorithm to first compute the initial parameters to guess the pose, and then iterate using the Extended Kalman Filter to converge it to a more accurate pose [6].

 With the increase of accuracy of pose estimation algorithm, virtual objects can be mapped more accurately onto the real object with minimal pixel difference.
-The papers visionbased algorithm enables them to accurately detect real-world objects position and orientation, so that they can set the position and orientation of virtual objects accordingly.
-The result of using this algorithm is clearly shown in Figure 3, where the orientation of the rendered cubes are clearly positioned on top of the detected logo with the same orientation.
+The papers vision-based algorithm enables them to accurately detect real-world objects position and orientation, so that they can set the position and orientation of virtual objects accordingly.
+The result of using this algorithm is clearly shown in Figure 3, where the orientation of several rendered cubes are clearly positioned on top of the detected logo with the same orientation.
 Using this method, the paper successfully augmented real content with virtual content, where the position and orientation of both parts match seamlessly together.

 Maidi et al. [6] proposed several other features to improve the performance of Augmented Reality algorithms on mobile platforms.
-Rather than using the SIFT and Ferns methods used by Wagner et al. [12], they adopted another feature matching technique - the SURF algorithm, and improved its performance in similar ways as Wagner et al. [12].
-The paper used FAST corner detector to speed up feature points detection and to improve the performance of the entire recognition process [6].
-The authors also presented their way of implementing their proposed algorithm along with some code optimization techniques and parallel programming, which allowed them to improve the performance of their algorithms so that they can be performed with higher efficiency to achieve real-time performance [6].
+Rather than using the SIFT and Ferns methods used by Wagner et al. [12], they adopted another feature detection technique - the SURF algorithm, and optimized it for the use on mobile devices.
+The authors used the FAST corner detector to speed up feature points detection [6], and they also proposed their way of implementing the SURF detector along with some code optimization techniques and parallel programming, which allowed them to improve the performance of their algorithms so that they can be used on mobile devices at interactive rate [6].
 They also used k-d tree for searching in image database upon reference image retrieval, which reduces the search time by performing fast approximate nearest neighborhood searches [6].